 If you do not already have an account, click here to register using your NHS email address.
 If you already have an account, please use the same link to firstly log in to access the following resources.

-Role specific courses cover areas such as Hypertension, Nutrition and Obesity, A day in the life of a Podiatrist, Social prescribing – learning for link workers, Paediatric Skills and a range of others relevant to particular specialties.
+Using the search functionality, you will also be able to find a range of role specific courses covering areas such as Hypertension, Nutrition and Obesity, A day in the life of a Podiatrist, Social prescribing – learning for link workers, Paediatric Skills and many more.

-If you are looking for courses related to a particular new role in primary care, please click here to access our New Roles Resource and navigate to your role, then select “Training and Development”.
+If you are looking for courses related to a particular new role in primary care (ARRS roles), please click here to access our New Roles Resource and navigate to your role, then select “Training and Development”.
 This will specify courses relevant to your role as well as any other training resources that you may find useful.